-- True: Blink on - False: Blink off - smoToggle (only when setting): The current state is reversed. - smoUndefined (only when reading): The selection is partly blinking and partly not.
+True: Blink onFalse: Blink off

+smoUndefined (only when reading): The selection is partly blinking and partly not.

 Gets or sets the foreground color of text as a "BGR" value (Blue-Green-Red triplet).
 You can either specify an arbitrary value or use one of the predefined BGR color constants